burgil/supe-project-creator/README.md

 [JSR](https://jsr.io/@supeprojects/supe-project-creator) - [GitHub](https://github.com/burgil/supe-project-creator) - [Known Issues](https://github.com/burgil/supe-project-creator/issues) - [Wiki](https://github.com/burgil/supe-project-creator/wiki) - [Changelog](https://github.com/burgil/supe-project-creator/blob/main/CHANGELOG.md) - [Roadmap](https://github.com/burgil/supe-project-creator/blob/main/ROADMAP.md)

 [Contributing](https://github.com/burgil/supe-project-creator/blob/main/CONTRIBUTING.md) - [Code of Conduct](https://github.com/burgil/supe-project-creator/blob/main/CODE_OF_CONDUCT.md) - [License](https://github.com/burgil/supe-project-creator/blob/main/LICENSE)

-**TODO:**

-<a href="https://example.com/" target="_blank">Websites usually open in the same tab, if this link with target blank works on both JSR and GitHub in the next version then all other links will use it too in the upcoming versions</a>

 > [!NOTE]
 > The created project is client-only.
 You are welcome to combine Supe Project Creator with any other server framework, such as Express.JS, FastAPI, Cloudflare Workers, etc.